netdata/learn/docs/cloud/visualize/kubernetes.md

 ---
-title: Kubernetes (open beta)
+title: Kubernetes monitoring (open beta)
-description: Netdata Cloud now features a open beta of enhanced visualizations for the resource utilization of Kubernetes (k8s) clusters, embedded in the default Overview dashboard.
+description: Netdata Cloud features rich, zero-configuration Kubernetes monitoring for the resource utilization of Kubernetes (k8s) clusters.
 custom_edit_url: null
 ---

 Netdata Cloud now features a _open beta_ of enhanced visualizations for the resource utilization of Kubernetes (k8s) clusters, embedded in the default [Overview](/docs/cloud/visualize/overview/) dashboard.

-These visualizations include a map for viewing the status of k8s pods/containers, in addition to composite charts for viewing per-second CPU, memory, disk, and networking metrics from k8s nodes.
+These visualizations include a health map for viewing the status of k8s pods/containers, in addition to composite charts for viewing per-second CPU, memory, disk, and networking metrics from k8s nodes.

 ## Before you begin